imcatta/restrizioni_regionali_covid/README.md

 | data                      | Date of notification             | YYYY-MM-DD                                     | 2020-12-20 |
 | denominazione_regione     | Name of the Region               | string                                         | Abruzzo    |
 | colore                    | Level of risk of the region      | 'rosso' \| 'arancione' \| 'giallo' \| 'bianco' | rosso      |

+### Scientific papers using this dataset

+- Cattaneo, A., Vitali, A., Mazzoleni, M., & Previdi, F. (2022). *An agent-based model to assess large-scale COVID-19 vaccination campaigns for the Italian territory: The case study of Lombardy region*.
+Computer Methods and Programs in Biomedicine, 224, 107029.